zzanyoung/Env-for-tf-object_detection/README.md

 This is a Python script that converts SavedModel to tflite format.

 #### * builder.py
+**This file is subject to the Google Protocol Buffer License.**<br>
-This file is missing in protobuf 3.19.6.<br>
-This is necessary to resolve errors that occur during the process of installing and checking the object detection API.<br>
--> After installing Protocol Buffer version 22.0, follow the solution with the most votes at the address below. https://stackoverflow.com/questions/71759248/importerror-cannot-import-name-builder-from-google-protobuf-internal<br>
+This file is missing in protobuf 3.19.6.
+This is necessary to resolve errors that occur during the process of installing and checking the object detection API.
+After installing Protocol Buffer version 22.0, follow the solution with the most votes at the address below. https://stackoverflow.com/questions/71759248/importerror-cannot-import-name-builder-from-google-protobuf-internal<br>

 #### * generate_tfrecord.py